gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ### Discovery

-The Kubernetes agent can auto-discover EKS-managed clusters in the AWS account it has credentials for by matching resource tags.
+The discovery agent can auto-discover EKS-managed clusters in the AWS account it has credentials for by matching resource tags.
 For now, the discovery of connected clusters is out of the scope of this RFD.

-By default, auto-discovery is disabled and can be enabled by providing one or multiple resource matcher to the Kubernetes agent configuration.
+By default, auto-discovery is disabled and can be enabled by providing one or multiple resource matcher to the Discovery agent configuration.

 The agent requires access to [`eks:ListClusters`][listclusters] and [`eks:DescribeCluster`][descclusters] APIs to perform the cluster discovery and cluster details extraction.